Malcolm Caldwell: Murder in Cambodia

 Caldwell was one of the staunchest defenders of the Pol Pot regime.
-He frequently attempted to downplay reports of mass executions by the Khmer Rouge in Cambodia and was widely criticized by many authorities for doing so.
+He frequently attempted to downplay reports of mass executions by the Khmer Rouge in Cambodia, and was widely criticised by numerous authorities for doing so.

 In December 1978, Caldwell was a member, along with Elizabeth Becker and Richard Dudman, of one of the few groups of Western journalists and writers invited to visit Cambodia since the Khmer Rouge had taken power in April 1975.
 The three visitors were given a highly structured tour of the country.
-"We traveled in a bubble," wrote Becker.
+"We traveled in a bubble", wrote Becker.
 "No one was allowed to speak to me freely."
 On 22 December, Caldwell had a private audience with Pol Pot, the leader of Cambodia.
-After the meeting, he came back to the guest house in Phnom Penh where the three were staying in a mood described as "euphoric".
-At about 11:00 p.m. that night Becker was awakened by the sound of gunfire.
+After the meeting, he came back to the guesthouse in Phnom Penh where the three were staying in a mood described by Becker as "euphoric".
+At about 11:00 p.m. that night, Becker was awakened by the sound of gunfire.
 She stepped out of her bedroom and saw a heavily armed Cambodian man who pointed a pistol at her.
 She ran back into her room and heard people moving and more gunshots.
 An hour later a Cambodian came to her bedroom door and told her that Caldwell was dead.
 She and Dudman went to his room.
-He had been shot in the chest and the body of a Cambodian man was also in the room, possibly the same man who had pointed the pistol at Becker.
+He had been shot in the chest, and the body of a Cambodian man was also in the room, possibly the same man who had pointed the pistol at Becker.

 The motives for Caldwell's murder remain unexplained.
-Andrew Anthony, writing in The Guardian, notes: "Certainly there must have been some kind of in-house involvement, as the guests were guarded.
+Andrew Anthony, writing in The Observer, notes: "Certainly there must have been some kind of in-house involvement, as the guests were guarded.
 But who instructed the guards, and why they did so, remains a subject of speculation."
-Journalist Wilfred Burchett and some of Caldwell's family members believe that Caldwell was killed on the orders of Pol Pot, possibly following a disagreement between the two during their meeting.
-This belief was also shared by Australian historian and friend of Caldwell Keith Windschuttle, who claimed that Caldwell had been shot by 'two of Pol Pot's henchmen'.
-Alternatively, four of the guards at the guest house were arrested and two of them "confessed" after torture at the Khmer Rouge's S-21 prison that the killers were subversives attempting to undermine the Khmer Rouge regime and that Caldwell was killed "to prevent the Party from gathering friends in the world".
-Three days after Caldwell was killed, the Vietnamese invaded Cambodia and soon put an end to the Khmer Rouge government.
-According to Becker, "Malcolm Caldwell's death was caused by the madness of the regime he openly admired."
+Journalist Wilfred Burchett and members of Caldwell's family believe that Caldwell was killed on the orders of Pol Pot, possibly following a disagreement between the two during their meeting.
+This belief was also shared by Australian historian and friend of Caldwell Keith Windschuttle, who claimed that Caldwell had been shot by "two of Pol Pot's henchmen".
+British intelligence services also concluded that "Pol had ordered Caldwell's death."